aimclub/BAMT/docs/source/examples/learn_sampling_predict.rst

     bn.sample(1000, models_dir = 'path/to/dir')

-Splitting data into train and test sets and droping target column:
+Splitting data into train and test sets and dropping target column:

 .. code-block:: python